 To accelerate progress on these efforts, the AHA in 2015 launched its #123forEquity pledge campaign.
 It builds on the efforts of the National Call to Action to Eliminate Health Care Disparities – a joint effort of the AHA, American College of Healthcare Executives, Association of American Medical Colleges, Catholic Health Association of the United States and America’s Essential Hospitals – and asks hospital and health system leaders to begin taking action to accelerate progress on the following areas:

-- Increasing collection of race, ethnicity & language data
+- Increasing the collection and use of race, ethnicity, language preference and other socio-demographic data

 - Increasing cultural competency training